 My personal take-aways

 Great summary.
-I was expecting a lot of details about deliberate practice, which of course there were, but this book seems to emphasize the external factors a lot too, and spends quite some time clearing up false assumptions.
+I was expecting a lot of details about deliberate practice, which of course there were, but Talent Is Overrated seems to emphasize the external factors a lot too and spends quite some time clearing up false assumptions.

-The first lesson here reminded me of Mastery, by Robert Greene, because it says that mastery requires you to go beyond what even your teacher does.
-The second lesson reminded my of So Good They Can’t Ignore You, which says it’s more important to get going, than to decide where you’ll go and the last lesson resembles Bounce by Matthew Syed, indicating it doesn’t take much to get motivated.
+The first lesson here reminded me of Mastery by Robert Greene, because it says that mastery requires you to go beyond what even your teacher does.
+The second lesson reminded my of So Good They Can’t Ignore You, which says it’s more important to get going than to decide where you’ll go.
+The last lesson resembles Bounce by Matthew Syed, indicating it doesn’t take much to get motivated.

 What else can you learn from the blinks?